 I prepared my six-year-old for the ride by explaining that, like Soarin’, it would look like we’re moving and going places while we’re actually staying in the same place.
 He was able to appreciate the ride, but he found one of the more dramatic drops tested his thrill limits.
 “Good, but I am not doing that again,” he surmised.
 I bet that will change when he is seven.(Editor’s note: he was thrilled to ride again at the next chance.)

 To ride on the new Tron, Guardians or Star Wars rides,

 read everything you need to know about Disney VIP tours.

 The Kilimanjaro Safari

 The Kilimanjaro Safari is a must for all ages.
-It requires a fast pass, and it take some time to ride.
-It’s the best fast pass to do first in the morning before the afternoon sun makes many animals go into siesta mode.
+It take some time to ride.
+It’s the best ride to do first in the morning before the afternoon sun makes many animals go into siesta mode.

 A friend of mine who has done safaris in Kenya always laughs that she sees many more animals at Animal Kingdom.
 Given how little time it takes to see so many animals, it is the perfect family safari.